 The other half of the sensory cells are specialized to react to only one taste.
 It's their job to transmit information about the intensity — how salty or sweet something tastes.

 Other factors help build the perception of taste in the brain.
-For example, the smell of the food greatly affects how the brain perceives the taste.
+For example, the smell of the food greatly affects how the brain perceives the taste, according to the journal Flavour (opens in new tab).
 Smells are sent to the mouth in a process called olfactory referral.
 This is why someone with a stuffy nose may have trouble tasting food properly.
 Texture, translated by the sense of touch, also contributes to taste.

 The sense of space